 Paying Your Fair Share: Perceived Fairness and Tax Compliance

-We provide evidence on the role of perceived fairness for tax compliance: households are more willing to pay taxes when they believe others are contributing their fair share.
-We conducted a natural field experiment in the context of U.S. property taxes.
-Through an information-disclosure experiment, we exogenously shifted households’ perceptions of the average tax rate paid by others.
-We find that a higher perceived average tax rate increases perceptions of tax fairness and reduces the likelihood of filing a tax appeal.
-We measure the role of fairness with a money metric: for each additional $1 paid by the average household, a taxpayer is willing to contribute an extra $0.43.
-Using a complementary survey experiment, we show that some households are willing to tolerate lower tax rates for others in special circumstances, such as disabilities or older age.
+We provide evidence on the role of perceived fairness in tax compliance.
+Are households more willing to pay taxes when they believe others are contributing their fair share?
+We investigate this question through a natural field experiment in the context of U.S. property taxes.
+Using an information-disclosure experiment, we exogenously shifted households’ perceptions of the average tax rate paid by others.
+We find that higher perceived average tax rates increase perceptions of fairness and reduce the likelihood of filing a tax appeal.
+We quantify the effect of fairness in monetary terms: for every additional $1 paid by the average household, an individual taxpayer is willing to contribute an additional $0.43.
+In the field experiment, subjects were informed about the average tax rate but not why it might differ from their own.
+In a complementary survey, we show that this context matters: when households learn that others pay lower rates due to exemptions, such as for disability or advanced age, they are more willing to tolerate unequal tax rates.